Unlock Dual Pilgrim Status on the Sacred Kumano Kodo with Kumano Adventures

 Upon successfully completing both pilgrimages and registering as a Dual Pilgrim, you'll receive a special edition pin badge from the information center.
 This distinctive badge features a combination of the iconic shell of the Camino and the three-legged crow (Yatagarasu) symbol of Kumano, depicted in shades of orange reminiscent of sunrises and sunsets.
 You also have the option to be listed on the official Dual Pilgrim website, sharing your achievement with a global community of fellow pilgrims.

-A highlight is the special Dual Pilgrim Taiko Ceremony offered at the Kumano Hongu Taisha.
-During this immersive ceremony, you can drum on the shrine's Taiko to express the completion of your journey.
-Furthermore, you may receive a beautiful completion certificate made from local Washi (handmade paper), personally inscribed by the head priest of Kumano Hongu Taisha.
+A highlight is the special Dual Pilgrim Taiko ceremony offered at the Kumano Hongu Taisha.
+During this immersive ceremony, you drum on the shrine's Taiko to mark the completion of your journey.
+You may also receive a beautiful completion certificate made from local Washi (handmade paper), personally inscribed by the head priest of Kumano Hongu Taisha.

 You can learn more about the partnership between these two historic routes, recognized for their "outstanding universal value" by visiting the official UNESCO World Heritage website for the Route of Santiago de Compostela.